 After maintaining a social media content schedule for months, Keilan realized this model did not suit him as a creator.
 He stepped away from all social platforms (excluding VERO) to invest more time in creating the art he loves.

 In 2021, Keilan kickstarted a new wave of DC fan films.
 The series had 12 installments, and culminated with the feature-length film The Justice League.
-This marked the end of his fan film era, as he transitioned away from utilizing characters created by other writers & artists.
+This marked the end of his fan film era, as he transitioned away from utilizing non-original IP in his work.

 Keilan filmed numerous original movies, such as Where Do You Go To Watch The Sunset?, The Best Man, and Rhizome.
 He also released J, an experimental film which concluded his mystery saga.

 Keilan capped his series Adventure Logs after its 28th episode, determining that vlogs were no longer his prefered method of documenting travels.
 He also wrapped his video podcast Keeping It Keilan, but continued releasing video content on social media.

 As 2021 came to a close, Keilan began a hiatus from filmmaking to focus on writing stories such as The Elixir and The Man in the Tree.
 He published the thrilling graphic novel Beach House (with immaculate illustrations by Tuvya Lu), and began drafting his debut science fiction novel Skyburn.